saifhamdare/saifhamdare/README.md

 <h1 align="center">Hi 👋, I'm Saif hamdare</h1>
 Welcome to my profile

-- 🔭 I’m currently working as a frontend Developer
+- 🔭 Frontend Developer at Riggle
-- 🌱 I’m currently learning Redux and Ant Design
+- 🌱 I’m Curious to learn TypeScript and different State Management tools
-- 💬 Ask me about any tech query
+- 💬 Loves to Talk about Techs, Theories and movies.
 - 📫 How to reach me: sde.saifhamdare@gmail.com

 - ⚡ Fun fact: being a developer I am not a fan of coffee

-<h3 align="center">A passionate frontend developer from India.</h3>
+<h3 align="center">A Frontend Developer from India.</h3>